Real-Dev-Squad/docs/docs/dev/https-dev-url-cors/README.md

 ## Final

 🎉 Once you get your development app to run on `https://dev.realdevsquad.com`, you will be able to access the backend APIs without any CORS issues.
 Happy development!

+If you want to have a single command that runs the dev server over https, check out [this package.json](https://github.com/Real-Dev-Squad/website-crypto/pull/203/)